lennoxruk/checkout-lfs-helper/README.md

       git lfs checkout
 ```

-This code can be used in any workflow when repository contains LFS files.
+These steps can be used in any workflow when the repository contains LFS files.

-The action just executes these same steps and provides a convenient way to be used in different workflows.
+The action just packages these same steps and provides a convenient way for it to be used in different workflows.